tylerdave/bloomsky-api/README.rst

 A simple Python client for the BloomSky API.

-*Note: This package and its maintainer are not affiliated with BloomSky and/or Weatherlution*
+*Note: Neither this package nor its maintainer are affiliated with BloomSky.*

 For more information about the BloomSky device and its API, see: http://weatherlution.com/bloomsky-api/

 Prerequisites